-\subsubsection{Compared to Existing LF image SR Methods}
+\subsubsection{Compared to Existing LF Image SR Methods}

-Compared to existing LF image SR methods \cite{resLF,ATO,LF-InterNet,LF-DFnet,MEG-Net,DistgLF,DPT,LFT} which use the bicubic downsampling approach to produce LR LF images, our method adopts a more practical degradation model (i.e., Eq.~\ref{eq:degrad}) since the blur kernel and noise level in our model can be randomly set in the training phase to enlarge the degradation space.
-It is shown in Section~\ref{sec:comparison-real} that our LF-DAnet trained with this degradation model can achieve a promising SR performance on real LF images, which demonstrates that our proposed degradation model can well cover the real-world degradations of LF images.
+Compared to existing LF image SR methods \cite{resLF,ATO,LF-InterNet,LF-DFnet,MEG-Net,DistgLF,DPT,LFT} which use the bicubic downsampling approach to produce LR LF images, our method adopts a more practical degradation model (i.e., Eq.~\ref{eq:degrad}) since the blur kernel and noise level in our model can be adjusted in the training phase to enlarge the degradation space.
+It is shown in Section~\ref{sec:comparison-real} that our LF-DMnet trained with this degradation model can achieve promising SR performance on real LF images, which demonstrates that our proposed degradation model can well cover the real-world degradation of LF images.